Census Dots

 Native American/Other

-Of the 804 places in Wisconsin, Bell Center is the 764th most populous.
+Bell Center is ranked the 779th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bell Center was ranked the 764th most populous place in the 2020 Census.

 Bell Center's White Population